zoe-cumming/Dionysus-Purple/Milestone/project_description/README.md

 This project simulates a **smart, gesture- and audio-controlled environment** that uses sensor nodes and edge ML to provide an intuitive user experience.

 Imagine a future smart home or clinical workspace where interaction with appliances or devices doesn't require physical buttons or screens.
-Instead, simple gestures or sounds—like a hand motion or a clap—can adjust fan speed, signal a call, or update the environment display.
+Instead, simple gestures or sounds—like a hand motion or a clap—can adjust fan speed, signal a call, turn on a light, or update the environment display.

 **Use case example**:
 A person enters the room.
 The system detects proximity using an ultrasonic sensor, captures a hand gesture using a camera, and classifies it as a command—e.g., adjust fan speed or show a call icon.
 At the same time, ambient temperature is measured and displayed, and if a clap is detected, the system toggles feedback via LED.
 All of this happens through a seamless flow of wireless and wired communication between edge devices.